rakzcs/cookbook/soup/Broccoli & Cheddar soup.md

 6. **Season:** Add mustard powder, paprika, salt, and pepper.
 7. **Add Cheese:** Fold in the cheddar until melted.
 8. **Finish:** Remove from heat once cheese is incorporated.

-Enjoy this hearty and flavorful soup as a satisfying meal.